 British Expat Ltd is a private limited company registered in England & Wales.
 Registration number 4165796.

-Registered address: 95 High Street, Barry, Vale of Glamorgan, United Kingdom CF62 7DY
+Registered address: 95 High Street, BARRY, United Kingdom CF62 7DY

 (Please do not write to us at this address, which is maintained solely to meet the requirements of English company law.)